grscheller/untyped/README.md

 ### Modules

-#### grscheller.untyped.nothing
+* grscheller.untyped.nada
   * singleton representing the absence of a value
-* geared to less strictly typed situations
+  * failed attempt to give Python a bottom type

 ---